jmarkow/intan_frontend/README.md

 LD4_NCM_mic0adc_playback1adc
 ```

-By default, audio and playback data will be saved in the MATLAB files, while spectrograms and wav files will only contain the audio data from ADC-0 (the script can generate spectrograms and wav files for the playback data by specifying [script options](#script-options).
+By default, audio and playback data will be saved in the MATLAB files, while spectrograms and wav files will only contain the audio data from ADC-0 (the script can generate spectrograms and wav files for the playback data by specifying [script options](#script-options)).

 Also, multiple animals can be specified using the `bird_delimiter` (see [script options](#script-options)).
 For instance: